mika-archer/Variables_In_Python_Manage_Data/README.md

 *Officially figured out a way around that spacing character issue!
 Booyah!*

 You can name variables whatever you want, including multiple names and with numbers, but they need to be separated by an underscore to avoid a SyntaxError.

+To avoid a NameError, they need to be called back the EXACT way they were made the first time.
+(Including uppercase/lowercase differences.)